This item was added to your Cart

 Find out more about our speakers at Europe Steel Markets by reading through their biographies below.

-Ahmet Soybas was born in Istanbul, Turkey, in 1976.
-He recevied BSc degree in Management from the Marmara University, Istanbul in 1998 and MSc degree in International Business from the Aston University in Birmingham, UK in 2000.
+Ahmet was born in Istanbul, Turkey, in 1976.
+He received BSc degree in Management from the Marmara University, Istanbul in 1998 and MSc degree in International Business from the Aston University in Birmingham, UK in 2000.
 After completing his military service in 2000, he started working in the family company SAMI SOYBAS STEEL as Vice President.
-Ahmet Soybas is married since 2009 and father of 2 sons (2 & 4 year) and he is vice president in YISAD (Turkish Flat Steel products import, export & industry Association) and member of Gebze Chamber of Commerce Council.
+Ahmet is married and has two sons.
+He is General Secretary of YISAD (Turkish Flat Steel products import, export & industry Association) and member of Gebze Chamber of Commerce Council.

 With over 20 years in the steel industry, Ben is currently Commercial Director Construction for British Steel, the newly formed company arising from the purchase of the Long Products business by Greybull Capital from Tata Steel in June 2016.
 Prior to the current leadership role in British Steel and previously within the Longs Division of Tata Steel, Ben headed up the Global Construction Projects within the International division of Corus and Tata Steel for almost 10 years; a role which involved doing business in most steel consuming economies of the world, and the supply of multi-product and service packages into major infrastructure projects.
 Commercial roles with both Cleveland Bridge and Imperial Metal Industries, have also added to Ben's experience of the international steel construction sector.